-Relocating the Paiute Pipeline could include affecting farmland of statewide importance south of B-17 (i.e., Slaw silt loam, 0 to 2 percent slopes), which is actively cultivated.
+Relocating the Paiute Pipeline could include affecting farmland of statewide importance south of B-17 (i.e., Slaw silt loam, 0-2 percent slopes), which is actively cultivated.
 However, design plans could avoid this area.
 As described above, the location of the pipeline and State Route 839 have not been defined and subsequent environmental analyses would be required to consider impacts on prime or unique farmland or farmland of statewide or local importance.
-For this analysis, it is assumed that the pipeline route would avoid prime or unique farmland or farmland of statewide or local importance.
+For this analysis, it is assumed that the pipeline route would avoid prime or unique farmland or farmland.